Computomics/SoilMicrobiomeDroughtML/Metagenomics_Analysis.md

 <figure>
 <img
 src="Metagenomics_Analysis_files/figure-gfm/Family%20UpsetPlot%20between%20top3%20DAA%20Methods-1.png"
-alt="Family Intersections between different DAA Tools.
+alt="Family Intersections between different DAA Tools on the Grass-Drought Dataset.
 Upset plots displaying the overlap and uniqueness of significant families identified by top 3 DAA methods (ALDEx2, DESeq2, ANCOM-BC2).
 The horizontal bars show the total number of families for each tool, while the vertical bars show the number of shared families between corresponding sets, sorted by the total number of shared families.
 All tools use an alpha threshold of 0.05 for significance" />
 <figcaption aria-hidden="true"><strong>Family Intersections between
-different DAA Tools.</strong> Upset plots displaying the overlap and uniqueness of significant families identified by top 3 DAA methods (ALDEx2, DESeq2, ANCOM-BC2).
+different DAA Tools on the Grass-Drought Dataset.</strong> Upset plots displaying the overlap and uniqueness of significant families identified by top 3 DAA methods (ALDEx2, DESeq2, ANCOM-BC2).
 The horizontal bars show the total number of families for each tool, while the vertical bars show the number of shared families between corresponding sets, sorted by the total number of shared families.
 All tools use an alpha threshold of 0.05 for significance</figcaption>
 </figure>

 ``` r